Renku: Development

 This poem clearly derives its humor from shock value.
 Never before in recorded Japanese culture had anyone dared to talk of the goddess of spring in such a manner.
 Taking an ostensibly traditional and poetic prompt and injecting vulgar humor while maintaining the connection of the damp hems and the spring mists was exactly the sort of thing that early haikai poets were known for.

-A comparable, though less evolved, tradition of 'linked verse' (lién jù, written with the same characters as 'renku') evolved in Qin-dynasty China, and it has been argued that this Chinese form influenced Japanese renga during its formative period.
+A comparable, though less evolved, tradition of 'linked verse' (lián jù, written with the same characters as 'renku') evolved in Qin dynasty China, and it has been argued that this Chinese form influenced Japanese renga during its formative period.